-Investor profile Growth-oriented Currency of sub-fund EUR Sub-fund manager DWS Investment GmbH, and as sub-manager Pictet Asset Management (Europe) S.A. - Italian Branch, Via Della Moscova 3, 20121 Milano, Italy Performance benchmark - Reference portfolio (risk benchmark) 40% MSCI World Eur Hedged, 60% Bloomberg Barclays Euro aggregate 3-5y Leverage effect Up to 2 times the value of the investment sub-fund's assets Calculation of the NAV per share Each bank business day in Luxembourg and Frankfurt/Main.
+Investor profile Growth-oriented Currency of sub-fund EUR Sub-fund manager DWS Investment GmbH, and as sub-manager Pictet Asset Management (Europe) S.A. - Italian Branch, Via Della Moscova 3, 20121 Milano, Italy Performance benchmark - Reference portfolio (risk benchmark) 40% MSCI World Eur Hedged, 60% Bloomberg Euro aggregate 3-5y Leverage effect Up to 2 times the value of the investment sub-fund's assets Calculation of the NAV per share Each bank business day in Grand Duchy of Luxembourg and Frankfurt/Main.
 A bank business day is any day on which banks are open for business and payments are processed in Luxembourg and Frankfurt/Main.
 Swing Pricing The sub-fund may apply Swing Pricing.
-If implemented, it will be disclosed in the fund facts section on the website of the Management Company www.dws.com.
+If implemented, it will be disclosed in the fund facts section on the website of the Management Company www.dws.com/fundinformation.
 Order acceptance All subscription, redemption and exchange orders are placed on the basis of an unknown net asset value per share.
 Orders received by the Transfer Agent at or before 4:00 PM Luxembourg time on a valuation date are processed on the basis of the net asset value per share on the subsequent valuation date.
-Orders received after 4:00 PM Luxembourg time are processed on the basis of the net asset value per share on the subsequent valuation date.
 Orders received after 4:00 PM Luxembourg time are processed on the basis of the net asset value per share on the valuation date immediately following that next valuation date.
 Value date In a purchase, the equivalent value is debited three bank business days after issue of the shares.
 The equivalent value is credited three bank business days after redemption of the shares.
 Fractional shares Up to three places after the decimal point Nature of shares Bearer shares represented by global certificates Maturity date No fixed maturity Maximum management fee charged in respect of investments in shares of target funds (payable by the sub-fund) 3.25%

-Currency of share class LC, LD, PFC, PFD EUR Launch date LC LD, PFD PFC March 31, 2017 January 19, 2016 February 15, 2016 Initial issue price LC, LD PFC, PFD 105 EUR (incl. front end load) 100 EUR Allocation of income LC, PFC LD, PFD Accumulating Distribution Front end load (payable by the investor) LC, LD PFC, PFD Up to 5% 0% Management Company Fee p.a. (payable by the sub-fund) LC, LD PFC, PFD Up to 1.95% p.a.
+Overview of the share classes Currency of share class LC, LD, PFC, PFD EUR Launch date LC LD, PFD PFC March 31, 2017 January 19, 2016 February 15, 2016 Initial issue price LC, LD PFC, PFD 105 EUR (incl. front end load) 100 EUR Allocation of income LC, PFC LD, PFD Accumulating Distribution Front end load (payable by the investor) LC, LD PFC, PFD Up to 5% 0% Management Company Fee p.a. (payable by the sub-fund) LC, LD PFC, PFD Up to 1.95% p.a.
 Up to 1.15% p.a.
 Taxe d'abonnement (payable by the sub-fund) LC, LD, PFC, PFD 0.05%

-Dilution adjustment (payable by the investor) PFC and PFD: A dilution adjustment of up to 3% based on the gross redemption amount may be charged dependent upon the length of time for which the shares have been held since subscription: Redemption after up to 1 year: up to 3% Redemption after over 1 year up to 2 years: up to 2% Redemption after over 2 years up to 3 years: up to 1% Redemption after over 3 years: 0% Placement fee PFC and PFD: Up to 3% for the benefit of the distributor. (payable by the sub-fund) Please see the general section of the Sales Prospectus for further explanation.
+PFC and PFD:

+A dilution adjustment of up to 3% based on the gross redemption amount may be charged dependent upon the length of time for which the shares have been held since subscription:

+Redemption after over 1 year up to 2 years: up to 2% Redemption after over 2 years up to 3 years: up to 1% $\,$

+PFC and PFD: Up to 3% for the benefit of the distributor.

-\ For additional costs, see clause 13 of the general section of this Sales Prospectus.
+Please see the general section of the Sales Prospectus for further explanation.

-\\ The Management Company may, at its discretion, partially or completely dispense with the dilution adjustment.
+- For additional costs, see clause 13 of the general section of this Sales Prospectus. - The Management Company may, at its discretion, partially or completely dispense with the dilution adjustment.